Shicheng-Guo/HowtoBook/NCBIFilter/readme.md

 Note: the IF is based on 2019

-1. log in your NCBI: https://www.ncbi.nlm.nih.gov/pubmed/
+1. log in your NCBI with your usrname and passwd: https://www.ncbi.nlm.nih.gov/pubmed/

 2. try to search anything and then you will find `Manage Filters` in the right side of the page.